-3.3.
-Slot-Timing Acquisition
+3.2.2 Slot-Timing Acquisition

-For the acquisition of the slot-timing we superpose to the transmitted data a primary synchronization sequence (see [8]) at the beginning of every slot.
+For the acquisition of the slot-timing we superpose to the transmitted data a primary synchronization sequence (see [9]) at the beginning of every slot.
 The signal at the output of the A/D converter is filtered by a correlator matched to the primary synchronization sequence.
-The magnitude square of the filtered signal is averaged with an exponential window over several noise realizations (i.e., over several slots) and over the observation window.
+The square magnitude of the filtered signal is averaged with an exponential window over several noise realizations (i.e., over several slots) and over the observation window.
 Then the slot-timing is detected as the time instant, with a resolution of one chip period, corresponding to the maximum of the averaged square output of the correlator.
-We remark that there is no need for higher resolution since the residual synchronization errors are accounted for and compensated by the channel estimation algorithm.
+We remark that there is no need for higher resolution since the channel estimation algorithm compensates the residual synchronization errors.

-3.3.1.
+3.2.3.
 Channel Estimation